guirms/iqoption_trade_bot/README.md

     while sec_atual < 30:
         return True
 ```
 * Here we check the parity we will trade with.
-We have to check 3 things after and before checking which paritys are open by the function _get_all_open_time()_:
+We have to check 3 things before and after checking which paritys are open by the function _get_all_open_time()_:
 > If this parity has been analyzed before (unless all others have already been analyzed as well).

-> If this parity has more than 70% payout
+> If this parity has more than 70% payout.

 > If we haven't reached our stop gain or stop loss.